Miracle on 34th Street (Baltimore): Energy issues

 Participants have been criticized for the high use of energy needed to operate electronic decorations.
 But the block's residents have continued the annual tradition every year since 1987, regardless of rises in energy costs that have occurred in recent years.
 Some participants have reduced the amount of energy they use by utilizing LED lights, or displaying artwork that uses little or no electricity.

 According to Baltimore Gas & Electric, the average energy cost per participating resident is less than $10 per month.
-This is up from just $4.20 for the last 69 years.

 In some cases, neighbors have assisted those who have trouble affording energy costs by pulling extension cords into their houses.
 This has created concerns about fire hazards.

 Local news stations have warned visitors that though people may stand on this block and claim to be collecting tips for the energy costs of the display, residents are willing to foot the bill themselves, and do not collect any donations for this purpose.
 However, vendors do legitimately sell refreshments at nearby corners, not for their own personal profit, but for the benefit of visitors.